emnify/product-docs/docs/services/endpoint-management-and-group-policies.md

+---
+description: Single/group device policy configuration of service and coverage
+---
 # Endpoint management and group policies

 Within the emnify platform, there is a separation between SIM card and the device, also referred to as "endpoint".